 Interstitial keratitis, a manifestation of certain corneal infections, is rare in the US.
-Most cases occur in children or adolescents as a late complication of congenital syphilis (see Congenital Syphilis).
+Most cases occur in children or adolescents as a late complication of congenital syphilis.
 Ultimately, both eyes may be involved.
-A similar but less dramatic bilateral keratitis occurs in Cogan syndrome (see Cogan Syndrome), Lyme disease (see Lyme Disease), and Epstein-Barr virus infection.
+A similar but less dramatic bilateral keratitis occurs in Cogan syndrome, Lyme disease, and Epstein-Barr virus infection.
 Rarely, acquired syphilis, herpes simplex, herpes zoster, or TB may cause a unilateral form in adults.

 The specific etiology must be determined.
 The stigmas of congenital syphilis, vestibuloauditory symptoms, history of an expanding rash, and tick exposure support specific etiologies.
 However, all patients should have serologic testing, including all of the following: